Amity University-Noida Law Admissions 2026

 The AILET 2026 exam analysis will be available soon after the exam.
-The AILET 2026 paper analysis will provide information on the exam's difficulty level, the type of questions asked in the exam, and the expected AILET cut-off 2026.
+It will include information on the exam's difficulty level, the type of questions asked in the exam, and the expected AILET cut-off 2026.
 Candidates shortlisted based on AILET results will be able to gain admission into the BA LLB program of NLU Delhi.
-The university will conduct AILET 2026 tentatively in the second week of December 2025.
+The university will conduct AILET 2026 on December 14, 2025.
+The university had revised the AILET exam pattern by increasing the exam time to 120 minutes and removing the descriptive section in AILET PG.
+This was done to make the exam more student-friendly.
+An easier exam will lead to a higher AILET cut-off and an increase in the expected good score in AILET 2026.
+This article discusses the AILET 2026 exam analysis and the expected rank.

 This Story also Contains